-Several of the artifacts recovered during the eleven years of this project are indicative of interactions with cultural groups in surrounding regions.
+Several of the artifacts recovered during the thirteen years of this project are indicative of interactions with cultural groups in surrounding regions.
 The presence of small amounts of Norwood chert suggests influence from cultural groups to the northwest.
 Interactions to the south and west are indicated by the presence of Illinois Havana/Hopewell-inspired Tittabawassee and Green Point Ware ceramics.
-The presence of Younge or Western Basin Tradition Macomb-like ceramics, of Pipe Creek chert, Upper Mercer Chert and Flint Ridge chalcedony from the Ohio region, Burlington chert from the Illinois/Missouri region, and Wyandotte chert from Indiana, points to southern, southeastern, and southwestern connections.
+The presence of Younge or Western Basin Tradition Macomb-like ceramics, of Pipe Creek chert, Upper Mercer Chert, and Flint Ridge chalcedony from the Ohio region, Burlington chert from the Illinois/Missouri region, and Wyandotte chert from Indiana points to southern, southeastern, and southwestern connections.
 Finally, interactions to the east are suggested by the presence of a small amount of Onondaga and Kettle Point chert from southern Ontario and New York.
-Sorting out the nature and frequency of the interactions with cultural groups in other regions remains an important area for future research.
+Sorting out the nature, frequency, and timing of the interactions with cultural groups in other regions remains an important area for future research.

-In addition to prehistoric components, eleven years of fieldwork on this project have also identified significant 19th and 20th century historical materials.
+In addition to prehistoric components, thirteen years of fieldwork on this project have also identified significant 19th and 20th century historical materials.
 Many of the 19th century artifacts are related to the late 19th century logging industry in the region.
 Logging artifacts, including a variety of rafting pins and chain dogs, are primarily associated with activities surrounding the rafting of logs to transport them down the rivers.
 Some of the late 19th and early 20th century artifacts along the riverbanks are likely associated with houseboats.
 Scatters of late 19th / early 20th century debris are also present at 20SA1305 and 20SA1307, two sites identified in 2002 and 20SA1367, identified in 2009.
 Site 20SA722 also contains a sizeable early to mid-20th century assemblage associated with a row of "cottages" and house boats that extended along the bank of the Tittabawassee River (Sommer 2000, 2001).
-Several gunflints, as well as a possible "trade axe" recovered in 1999, offer tantalizing evidence for 18th century or possibly earlier Historic period occupations in the project area.
+Several gunflints, a couple of glass beads, and a possible "trade axe" offer tantalizing evidence for 18th century or possibly earlier Historic period occupations in the project area.

 Finally, illegal collecting of archaeological materials from sites within the Shiawassee NWR boundaries has been a problem in the past.
 Footprints observed on several sites in 1999, 2000 and 2004 suggested that it may be an ongoing problem.
 Very troubling was a report by one of the project volunteers that on 4 May 2006 two individuals were observed metal detecting and surface collecting on site 20SA722.
 The individuals left after being confronted and no evidence was ever found of their return, so it may have been an isolated incident.
 Although the extent is highly variable, fluvial processes are eroding most of the sites documented during this project.
 One of the effects of these processes is that occasionally archaeological materials are clearly visible on the river edges, making them susceptible to collection by persons untrained in the methods and importance of archaeological documentation.
+For example, in May of 2011 there was clear evidence that one or more individuals had been fishing from an actively eroding, high density portion of site 20SA1251.
+While there is no reason to believe they were searching for artifacts, they were in a location where artifacts are frequently exposed on the surface.
 We are working to alleviate this problem through our outreach/education efforts, whereby community members are learning of the importance and cultural value of the archaeological record preserved within the wildlife refuge.
 It is believed that this community education, along with our continued field presence while monitoring these sites, serves as a deterrent.